Day of the Dead

 CLIMATE:

-Warm during day time, cooler in evenings and much cooler on night of day 2 (late return to hotel).
+Warm during day time, much cooler in the evenings, especially where evening tours are included (late return to hotel).

 *Please note that each of our tours is tailored to the needs of the over 50s and our difficulty levels are simply comparative to our other tours.
 If you are in doubt as to whether or not this tour is suitable for you, please contact us for more information.